Ariana Grande: Philanthropy and activism

 To aid the victims of the Manchester Arena bombing in 2017, Grande organized the One Love Manchester concert and re-released "One Last Time" and her live performance of "Over the Rainbow" at the event as charity singles.
 The total amount raised was reportedly $23 million (more than £17 million), and she received praise for her "grace and strength" in leading the benefit concert.
 Madeline Roth of MTV wrote that the performance "bolstered courage among an audience that desperately needed it. ...
 Returning to the stage was a true act of bravery and resilience".
-In 2017, New York magazine's Vulture section ranked the event as the No. 1 concert of the year, and Billboards Mitchell Harrison called Grande a "gay icon" for her LGBT-friendly lyrics and performances and "support for the LGBTQ community".
+In 2017, Vulture writer Dee Lockett ranked the event as the best concert of the year, and Billboards Mitchell Harrison called Grande a "gay icon" for her LGBTQ-friendly lyrics and performances and "support for the LGBTQ community".

-In September 2017, Grande performed in A Concert for Charlottesville which benefitted the victims of the August 2017 white nationalist rally in Charlottesville, Virginia.
+In September 2017, Grande performed in A Concert for Charlottesville which benefited the victims of the August 2017 white nationalist rally in Charlottesville, Virginia.
 In March 2018, she participated in March for Our Lives to support gun control reform.
 Grande donated the proceeds from the first show in Atlanta on her Sweetener World Tour to Planned Parenthood in a response to the passage of a number of anti-abortion laws in several states including Georgia.
 During the COVID-19 pandemic, Grande donated between $500 and $1,000 each to a number of fans as financial support.
 Grande also supported a COVID-19 fund named Project 100, which aimed to provide $1,000 digital payments to 100,000 families who have been greatly impacted by the pandemic.

 In May 2020, Grande announced that all net proceeds from her collaboration with singer Justin Bieber, "Stuck With U", would be donated to the First Responders Children's Foundation to fund grants and scholarships for children of frontline workers who are working during the global pandemic.
 That month, Grande joined a Los Angeles protest against the murder of George Floyd, demanding justice and asking fans to sign petitions condemning the act of police brutality.
 She highlighted white privilege and called for more activism outside social media.
 In 2022, Grande surprised children, who were spending the Christmas holiday period at hospitals in Manchester, with gifts from wish lists at the Royal Manchester Children's Hospital, among others.
 Manchester Foundation Trust Charity revealed that Grande had gifted nearly 1,000 presents to patients across the hospital network's children's wards and newborn intensive care units in 2021.